brickfrog/justin.vc/content/posts/literate-kedro-spaceflight.md

 This is both a general(ish) explainer and template(s) for usage in data science, specifically utilizing (formerly) Quantum Black's now open-source (Linux Foundation) framework for creating {{% sidenote "f1"  "reproducible, maintainable, and modular data science code." %}}  What does that mean?
-At its most simple it basically ties things into \"nodes\" and \"pipelines\", allowing for steps to be easily repeated.
+At its most simple it basically ties things into \"nodes\" and \"pipelines\", where nodes are utility functions and functions that tie things together, and pipelines chain together multiple nodes, allowing for steps to be easily repeated.
 DAGs, they're all the rage. {{% /sidenote %}}
 Make sure to read their tutorial if you're not familiar with it, it's good (and I won't be covering nearly as much as there, it's under the assumption you've skimmed it):